Goorakh/RiskOfChaos/README.md

 * The Floor is Lava: Every character touching the ground is set on fire, lasts 30 seconds
 * Lock All Chests: Locks all chests as if the teleporter has started, lasts 45 seconds
 * Delayed Attacks: All attacks have a 0.5 second delay before happening, lasts 90 seconds
+* Recruit Random Enemy: Converts a random enemy on the stage to the player team
 </details>

 FAQ: